 Flamenco & fiestas in Spain

-Like in the photo, there are many such plazas throughout the city that one stumbles upon while trying to find ones way down the narrowing, winding streets.
+Like in the photo with Joaquin, there are many such plazas throughout the city that one stumbles upon while trying to find ones way down the narrowing, winding streets.
 Whenever there is a holiday and there seemed to be one on almost a weekly basis, the young people would go to such plazas and sing and dance flamenco.
 It was interesting to see their pride in keeping old traditions although mega discotheques and now rave clubs were prominent as well.
 In 1984, Spain was relatively cheap and the people were still celebrating their freedom after the long reign of Franco.
 I don’t smoke but hash was supposedly legal at this time and what’s sure is that there was always a party going on.